florianschanda/PyMPF/index.rst

 * Support pathological precisions such as MPF(2, 2) where the infinity boundary is in fact not an integer (3.5 in this example).

+* Add practical limit on the size of the exponent of 18.
+The infinity boundary evaluates 2 ** 2 ** eb, which obviously grows very fast.

 1.0.3
 ^^^^^
 * Add basic documentation (fast tutorial, and basic descriptions of